Opeyemi-00/learn-terraform-get-started-aws/terraform-EC2-with-module-variable-output/README.md

 - Creates a VPC with a user-defined CIDR block
 - Sets up multiple public and private subnets across 3 availability zones
 - Enables DNS hostnames and optional NAT and VPN gateways
-- Launches an EC2 instance inside one of the private subnets, using variables for AMI ID, instance type, and tags
+- Launches an EC2 instance inside one of the private subnets
+- Uses variable for AMI ID, instance type, region, and tags
 - Organizes infrastructure using variables for easy customization

 ![screenshot_of_the_aws_console](images/screenshot_of_the_aws_console.png)